 WW2 would be no different.

-However the very large numbers of Australian and Allied soldiers who became prisoners of war of the Japanese Imperial Army was an issue never imagined by the governments of the day (or perhaps they did) and the civilian population.
+However the very large numbers of Australian and Allied soldiers who became prisoners of war of the Japanese Imperial Army was an issue never imagined by governments of the day (or perhaps they did) and the civilian population.
 Their greatest fear was the death and maiming of soldiers.
 The Germans had treated prisoners of war with a degree of humanity during WW1 and again those incarcerated during WW2.

 For the Japanese Imperial Forces there would be no ‘degree of humanity’ for their ‘asian neighbours’ nor their European enemies.
 No recognition of the Geneva Convention for the treatment of prisoners of war.